 The closing mechanism of the spiracle, or valve, carries enough protein required by the insect and is known as Resilin, allowing contraction and expansion.

 From grasshopper spiracles to sharks, spiracles in insects and fish are found in different forms.
 There are different types of spiracles in insects you will come across.
 Southern stingrays, also known as sand-dwelling sea animals, use spiracles to breathe while lying on the ocean bottom.
 Skates and Cartilaginous fish carry flat bodies and wing-like pectoral fins attached to their heads.

 Angel sharks, on the other hand, carry a flat body helping to bury themselves in the sand breath using spiracles.
 They lie beneath the sand, to wait and attack fish, crustaceans and other fish.
 Angel sharks absorb oxygen and eliminate carbon dioxide, and don’t have to swim like other sharks.

 The spiracle leads to the trachea, which is also called the air tube.

 Insects don't carry any respiratory system.
-Instead they carry a tracheal system delivering oxygen throughout their bodies, and removes carbon dioxide during the respiration.
-As the air flows from spiracle to tracheal tube, it leads to the tracheoles, which are special cells used for the exchange of gas.
-Grasshopper spiracles are quite similar to the same mentioned above.
+Instead, they carry a tracheal system delivering oxygen throughout their bodies, and removing carbon dioxide during respiration.
+As the air flows from the spiracle to the tracheal tube, it leads to the tracheoles, which are special cells used for the exchange of gas.
+Grasshopper spiracles are quite similar to the same as mentioned above.
 However, they need more pumping action, and help them when they are active or undergoing stress due to heat.

 When you study the anatomy of cockroaches, there are 10 spiracles in cockroaches.
 These different numbers of spiracles in cockroaches are located in different areas.
 Some are found on thorax and parts of the legs.
 Rests are found in abdominal areas.
 The largest spiracle found in cockroaches is the first thoracic spiracle.